 Common types of a premises liability claim include:

-Homeowners can be held liable for private property if a guest is injured.
+Homeowners can be held liable for dangerous premises on their private property if a guest is injured.
 These laws do vary by state; however, in Washington, DC, a homeowner has different responsibilities depending on the classification of the visitor:

 Attractive nuisance refers to a feature on a property that could cause a child to trespass, leading to an injury.
 A typical example of an attractive nuisance is a swimming pool or other water feature.
 The law requires property owners to minimize the risk of an attractive nuisance by putting up fencing or taking other steps to keep children from harm.

-If you sustained injuries due to a dangerous condition on someone else’s property, our Washington, DC premises liability attorneys are ready and willing to assist you.
-With more than 30 years of combined experience, our premises liability law firm has the resources and legal knowledge to protect your rights and guide you through the legal process and client sign.
-You do not have to face this stressful and time-sensitive situation on your own; a premises liability lawyer from our law firm can support you every step of the way.
+If you sustained injuries due to a dangerous condition on someone else’s property, our Washington, DC, premises liability attorneys are ready and willing to assist you.
+With more than 30 years of experience, our premises liability law firm has the resources and legal knowledge to protect your rights and guide you through the legal process and client signing.
+You do not have to face this stressful and time-sensitive situation on your own; a premises liability attorney from our law firm can support you every step of the way.

-Our Washington, DC personal injury lawyers have recovered millions of dollars in compensation for our clients.
+Our Washington, DC, personal injury lawyers have recovered millions of dollars in compensation for our clients.
 Our firm has an established reputation for pursuing legal excellence.
-As our client, you will enjoy peace of mind knowing that your rights will be protected from start to finish.
+As the client of a Regan Zambri Long premises liability attorney, you will enjoy peace of mind knowing that your rights will be protected from start to finish.
 We will do everything in our power to secure the maximum compensation you need to pay for injury-related expenses, such as medical bills and lost income, as well as total compensation for all of the physical and emotional consequences of your injuries and life insurance.

-After any type of accident, chances are you’ll be facing large medical bills.
+After an accident, chances are you’ll be facing large medical bills.
 You may not be sure how you will be paying for the accident.
-However, a premises liability attorneys can help you figure out what financial compensation you may be owed for your injuries, such as:
+However, a premises liability attorney can help you figure out what financial compensation you may be owed for your injuries, such as:

-Our Washingon DC personal injury attorney also represents clients in Maryland and Virginia.
-If you have a premises liability case and need the help of the experienced DC premises liability lawyers at Regan Zambri Long PLLC, don’t wait any longer we have your back.
-Call (202) 960-4596 or contact us online today to schedule a free consultation.
+Our Washington, DC personal injury attorneys also represent clients in Maryland and Virginia.
+If you have a premises liability case and need the help of an experienced DC premises liability lawyer at Regan Zambri Long PLLC, don’t wait any longer.
+We have your back.
+Call (202) 972-3767 or contact us online today to schedule a free consultation.